MansourM/ez-docker-for-laravel/README.md

 <!-- Roadmap -->

-## :compass: Roadmap
+## :compass: TODOs

 - [ ] multi-stage build for build portion instead of a different service
 - [ ] add user id on docker image on build step to avoid to have to chown later
-- [x] profiles?
 - [ ] better handling of unused/dangling/orphan images/containers
-- [x] refactor file names group/start by env/type
 - [ ] explain how to change scripts and generate new a `ez` script with Bashly
 - [ ] add CI/CD pipeline/hooks
-- [ ] warn if APP_DEBUG=true
-- [ ] add a production mode and a test (staging) mode based on APP_DEBUG value
-- [ ] add merge/includes for compose file for different modes (production, staging, development, etc? )
 - [ ] mark project as production ready when 1 month of testing in production is done.
 - [ ] add local source (currently only git is supported)
-- [x] add suggested configuration files (php, mysql, nginx, etc...)\

 <!-- Maybe -->

-## :compass: TODO (Maybe)
+## :compass: Maybe?

 - [ ] Implement a GUI (optional dashboard).
 - [ ] Add more (modular) services (e.g., Redis, Memcached).
 - [ ] Integrate a DNS service.
-- [ ] Enhance shell with proper subcommands.

 <!-- Known Issues -->

 ## :warning: Known Issues

-- While building node_modules (`npm i`) in the builder, a warning may appear: `MaxListenersExceededWarning: Possible EventEmitter memory leak detected.
-11 data listeners added to [TLSSocket].
-Use emitter.setMaxListeners() to increase limit`.
-This warning does not seem to affect functionality.
-- Symbols in password like`()` seems to break .env reader function in the shell script
+- Currently, None :)

 <!-- Contributing -->